AI-Origo/aio-website/_pages/index.md

       <div class="partner-content">
         <h3><a href="https://brain.performance.one/" target="_blank" rel="noopener noreferrer">Performance One Brain</a></h3>
         <p class="partner-tagline">Smart Data Solutions</p>
         <p>Since the Summer of 2025, we've partnered with Performance One Brain, one of Germany's leading specialists for Smart Data and Big Data solutions.
 Together, we conduct cutting-edge research and development in AI and data science.
-Their expertise in machine learning, data mining, and statistical learning theory, combined with our AI innovation capabilities, enables us to build comprehensive strategies for clients across Germany and Western Europe.</p>
+Their expertise in machine learning, data mining and statistical learning theory, combined with our AI innovation capabilities, enables us to build comprehensive strategies for clients across Germany and Western Europe.</p>
       </div>
     </div>